Pentagon wants to scale back in Somalia, another cut to troops abroad

 U.S. officials suggested that while Shabab militants stage attacks in Somalia and against neighboring countries, they did not pose an imminent national security threat to the U.S.

-"Not every nasty character out there is a threat to the U.S.," the official said, who added that it was time that Somalia's government takes the lead in the fight.
+"Not every nasty character out there is a threat to the U.S.," said the official, who added that it was time that Somalia's government takes the lead in the fight.

 "Do we want to do the Somali government's job for it?"